Technical SEO

 To make schema work for you:

-Keep markup in sync with visible content.
-Misaligned or outdated schema can erode trust.
+• Keep markup in sync with visible content

 All three pillars work best when they line up with your broader content architecture.